spezzers/fullstackopen2020/README.md

 - Sometimes referred to as resource [orintated architecture](https://en.wikipedia.org/wiki/Resource-oriented_architecture)
 - introduced in 2000 in Roy Fielding's [dissertation](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm)
 	- a large majority of the world's purported "REST" API's do not meet Fielding's original criteria outlined in his dissertation
+### Mongoose
+- Mongoose does not have a built-in uniqueness validator but the [mongoose-unique-validator](https://www.npmjs.com/package/mongoose-unique-validator) package can do this.
+	`npm install --save mongoose-unique-validator`

 ---
 # Part 4